yext/search-core/docs/answers-core.featuredsnippetdirectanswer.type.md

 ## FeaturedSnippetDirectAnswer.type property

-Indicates that the type is a FeaturedSnippetDirectAnswer.
+Indicates that the [DirectAnswerType](./answers-core.directanswertype.md) is FeaturedSnippet.

 <b>Signature:</b>